How Much is Managed IT in Phoenix 2023? (And Why?)

 If you’ve hired a break-fix company instead of an MSP, you’re on an hourly rate.
 Hourly service time is often $150 to $250/hour but can go up or down depending on the company you’ve hired.

-Managed IT Service Providers include service time in the plan you get with them.
+Managed IT service providers include service time in your plan with them.
 Plans for only service time can range from $50 to $150/per user per month.

 Always check the time allotted for service in your plan and evaluate if that is enough for your needs.